Business programme

 Do you live outside the UK?
 Check the residence and domicile rules to check what counts towards qualifying income.

-Just like the VAT scheme, you’ll need to pick software that works with Making Tax Digital.
+Just like the VAT scheme, you’ll need to pick software that works with this part of Making Tax Digital.
 This HMRC page has a list of free and paid software that is available now or soon.
-The list is likely to grow during the voluntary period.
+The list is likely to grow over time.

 Chapter 4